MIDEAST STOCKS - Factors to watch - July 4

-STOCKHOLM, July 5 The chairman of struggling Swedish mobile equipment firm Ericsson said on Wednesday he would not stand for re-election at the company's next AGM in 2018.

-DUBAI, July 4 Here are some factors that may affect Middle East stock markets on Tuesday.
+DUBAI, July 4 (Reuters) - Here are some factors that may affect Middle East stock markets on Tuesday.
 Reuters has not verified the press reports and does not vouch for their accuracy.

 * GLOBAL MARKETS-Asian shares track US, European gains, dollar hovers near 7-week high